Rotumans

-The Rotumans are a Polynesian ethnic group native to Rotuma, an island group forming part of Fiji.
+The Rotumans (Rotuman: Rotuạm; Fijian: Ro) are a Polynesian ethnic group native to Rotuma, an island group forming part of Fiji.
 The island itself is a cultural melting pot at the crossroads of the Micronesian, Melanesian and Polynesian divisions of the Pacific Ocean, and due to the seafaring nature of traditional Pacific cultures, the indigenous Rotuman have adopted or share many aspects of its multifaceted culture with its Melanesian, Micronesian and Polynesian neighbours.

 Ancestors

-The first inhabitants of the island of Rotuma were from Borabora/ Tahiti.
-They were the ancient seafaring people that sailed from modern-day Taiwan originally, followed by waves of Micronesians and Melanesians, giving Rotumans a similar but thoroughly distinct language, cultural heritage and metaphysical understanding to that of their preceding parent cultures.

-After the invasion of Rotuma i.e.overthrowing the Tahitians by the Samoans.
-They created a Rotuman mythology pointing to Samoans as the first people to inhabit the island of Rotuma.
-But this was made up due to the great Samoan / Fijian and Tongan expansion.
-The most prominent creation myth speaks of Raho, a Samoan prince who, shamed by his family, sought a new home with his daughters.
-He travelled across the Pacific in his canoe, and when he came to a spot with two protruding rocks, poured baskets of sand from Samoa over the rocks, forming the islands of Rotuma.
+According to records, Rotuma was first inhabited by people from Tahiti Nui, the Marquesas Islands and Rapa Nui.
+At that time, it was known as 'Siria'.
+Little is known about the exact years of migration from these far-flung Eastern kingdoms.
+The only known information was that these three kingdoms used Rotuma as a royal burial ground for their kings and queens.
+The indigenous peoples of Tahiti Nui and Rapa Nui knew Rotuma as Siria because it was named after the star that lies directly above the island's location.
+Thus, the people prayed to Tagaroa Siria, meaning 'God of Siria'.
+To commemorate this ancient royal burial ground, a species of seaweed was adopted as a symbol of the blood ties between Tahiti Nui and Rotuma.
+This species of seaweed is a delicacy in the region, but only grows in Tahiti and Rotuma.
+A princess from Bora Bora gave this seaweed species.

 Physical appearance

-By most accounts, Rotumans are closely related to their neighbours from Samoa, Tonga and Tahiti.
+By most accounts, Rotumans are closely related to their neighbours from Tahiti, Samoa and Tonga.
 Rotumans are generally noted as being of a light olive to medium brown complexion, with generally wavy black hair, although some individuals have naturally copper-ginger colouring to their hair.
 Traditionally, men kept their hair shoulder length or longer; however, post-colonial Rotumans look unfavorably on this.
 They are on average shorter than their Tongan or Samoan neighbours, and less prone to obesity.

-The appearance of some individuals more clearly indicates Tahitian (French Polynesia) heritage evidenced by darker skin and curlier hair, and some people show decidedly Native American facial characteristics, such as long, oval-shaped eyes and straight hair.
+The appearance of some individuals more clearly indicates Tahitians (French Polynesia) heritage evidenced by darker skin and curlier hair, and some people show decidedly Native American facial characteristics, such as long, oval-shaped eyes and straight hair.

 Rotuman people can point to at least one white ancestor (usually from England or the United States) since European arrival.
 This can be attributed to the high ratio of whites to Rotumans in the early days of exposure to white people, when Rotuma became a haven to mutineers and stow-aways who appreciated the beauty of the island and found prosperity as the trading advisers to local chiefs when dealing with Occidental ships.